 Peeling is a common issue with bathroom walls that is mainly caused by possible water leaks, build up soap scum and humidity.
 When paint peels off, it makes your bathroom look bad, and also acts as a breeding site for bacteria and other insects.
 To prevent your paint from peeling, it’s crucial to work carefully during painting time.

 You should also examine your wall to identify if it has lead-based paints since most houses that were built in 1970’s contain this type of paints.
-Hire experts to handle all your wall repairs but in case you want to paint your bathroom walls yourself, here are the steps to follow for a good finish.
+Hire expert painting contractors to handle all your wall repairs but in case you want to paint your bathroom walls yourself, here are the steps to follow for a good finish.

 Scrape off the Chipped Paint or the Pealing